Close Menu

 2. Corrupt drivers: If you have manually updated your drivers from unauthorized sources.

-3. Hardware issue: If your Hard Drive or Graphic card is not properly installed or damaged.
+3. Hardware issue: If your Hard Drive or graphics card is not properly installed or damaged.

 4. Software Conflict: If your recently installed software conflicts with your system files.